-The Law prescribes the form of an absent voter ballot application, which includes a list of the statutory grounds upon which the applicant is basing his or her request.
-The bill would include as a statutory ground that the applicant was a participant in the Address Confidentiality Program and he or she was providing his or her Program participation ID number.
-On the application, an applicant would have to include his or her street number (as currently required) or his or her designated address and Program participation ID number.
+The Law prescribes the form of an absent voter ballot application.
+The bill would require an applicant to include on the application his or her street number (as currently required) or his or her designated address and Program participation ID number.